Legally valid translations

-We are available 24 hours a day, 7 days a week, 365 days a year.
+We are available around the clock and 365 days a year.
 Our legal translators produce certified translations for use in Switzerland and abroad on a daily basis.
 Take advantage of our experienced in-house team and our wide network of carefully selected legal experts, including lawyers, jurists and notaries, all of whom are specialists in their respective legal fields.

 If you intend to use a Swiss document for any purposes abroad, most foreign authorities will usually require a stamped official certificate, known as an Apostille, in addition to your Swiss document.
 The Apostille is issued by your Cantonal Chancellery and confirms the authenticity of the notary’s (or sworn translator’s) signature.
 Should you require this service, we will happily contact your Cantonal Chancellery and arrange the Apostille for you.

 What exactly does Diction do for certified translations?